Ahmed96Mah/Weather-Journal-App/README.md

 **Important Note** The openWeather Map API key included in the porject has been deactivated.
 So, to be able to use the application you have to create an account on the 'openweathermap.org' site. <br>
 Then, subscribe to the **'current weather and forecast'** service with a **free plan**.
-After that, generate your key and replace the deactivated key (located in the app.js 'line3') with yours.
+After that, generate your key and replace the deactivated key (located in the app.ts 'line 7') with yours.

 ### Project's details: